 The Importance of Osteoporosis Diagnosis for Long-term Bone Health

 As a progressive systemic skeletal disease, Osteoporosis is accepted as a major public health problem, with huge associated cost.
-Osteoporosis-related fractures increase dramatically with age, and they often cause rapid deterioration in health, with a considerable contribution to mortality.
+Osteoporosis-related fractures increase dramatically with age, and they often cause rapid deterioration in long-term bone health, with a considerable contribution to mortality.
 While osteoporosis cannot be reversed, it can be effectively managed by early detection of bone mass loss and by prevention of further loss.
 Diagnosis of osteoporosis at the early stages can improve people’s quality of life and bring down direct and indirect costs.

 Widespread diagnosis of osteoporosis requires that patient populations have easy and affordable access to physicians who are qualified and experienced in osteoporosis diagnosis, and also to bone density testing technologies.

 Bone Density Tests – An Overview